 Continuous participation on the CBD works is also encouraged by a variety of means, whether is promoting our Guidelines, through involvement with indigenous and local community organizations working on biodiversity issues, by sending input with regards to our work programme directly to the Secretariat, among others.
-In this regard, in 2005, and in response to decision VII/16 E, paragraph 4(d) the Secretariat established and Advisory Group/Steering Committee

 , which is available in our web site. the 8(j) home page

 As the Convention has begun an exciting phase of enhanced implementation, indigenous and local communities, as one of its major stakeholders, have a major role to play.
 The Secretariat looks forward to receiving your input into our work and building on our partnership as we work to ensure the future of our planet through the full and effective implementation of the Convention and its goals.

 How can I participate in the Convention on Biological Diversity?

 - Promote application of the Akwé:Kon Guidelines at the local and national level;

 - Be involved in indigenous and local community organizations (at local, national and international levels), which focus on biodiversity issues and through national indigenous and local community advisory committees.